tarwn/lessthandot-hugo/blogs/content/posts/2013-07-24-creating-custom-color-palettes-in.md

 ---
 Charts in SSRS are invaluable – they allow you to view data graphically.
 It is much easier to tell a story with pictures than with text and numbers.

 SSRS has a default set of color combinations for charts.
-Let’s face it, they aren’t pretty.
-Here’s a sample line chart.
+Let's face it, they aren't pretty.
+Here's a sample line chart.
 The default color palette is “BrightPastel”.

 <p style="text-align: center;">
   <img src="/wp-content/uploads/users/grrlgeek/custom color 1.png?mtime=1374677952" alt="" width="692" height="396" />
 </p>

-What if those colors don’t work for you?
+What if those colors don't work for you?
 Maybe you want a lighter or darker palette.
 Maybe you want to incorporate corporate colors.
 Maybe the budding interior designer in you is emerging.
 Can you change them?
 Yes!

 In SSRS, you can define custom color palettes in reports, allowing you to change the colors in a chart.